albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 Five principles emerge from Supreme Court precedent:

-1. Congressional authority over federal elections is comprehensive and plenary
+1. Congressional authority over congressional elections is comprehensive and plenary
 2. "Manner" includes structural and systemic electoral choices, not merely administrative details
 3. Congress can override state electoral choices when exercising Elections Clause authority
-4. Federal standards for federal elections preempt conflicting state procedures
+4. Federal standards for congressional elections preempt conflicting state procedures
 5. The power extends to protecting electoral integrity and representative quality

 Nothing in this precedent suggests that choosing proportional over plurality allocation, or STAR over plurality voting, exceeds Congressional authority.
 The Court has never held that any particular electoral structure or voting method is constitutionally mandated.